Get Started Free

 3. Custom partitioning algorithms, tailored to specific use cases

-In a Kafka-based technology, such as a Kafka Streams application or ksqlDB, the processors can scale by working on a set of partitions concurrently and in a distributed manner.
-If an event stream's key content changes because of how the query is processing the rows -- for example, to execute a JOIN operation in ksqlDB between two streams of events -- the underlying keys are recalculated, and the events are sent to a new partition in the new topic to perform the computation.
+In a Kafka-based technology, such as a Kafka Streams application or Apache Flink® using one of its Kafka connectors, the processors can scale by working on a set of partitions concurrently and in a distributed manner.
+If an event stream's key content changes because of how the query is processing the rows -- for example, to execute a join in Kafka Streams between two streams of events -- the underlying keys are recalculated, and the events are sent to a new partition in the new topic to perform the computation.
 (This internal operation is often called distributed data shuffling.)

 Considerations

 In general, a higher number of stream partitions results in higher throughput.
-To maximize throughput, you need enough partitions to utilize all distributed instances of an Event Processor (for example, servers in a ksqlDB cluster).
-Be sure to choose the partition count carefully based on the throughput of Event Sources (such as Kafka producers, including connectors), Event Processors (such as ksqlDB or Kafka Streams applications), and Event Sinks (such as Kafka consumers, including connectors).
+To maximize throughput, you need enough partitions to utilize all distributed instances of an Event Processor (for example, Kafka Streams application instances).
+Be sure to choose the partition count carefully based on the throughput of Event Sources (such as Kafka producers, including connectors), Event Processors (such as Kafka Streams or Flink applications), and Event Sinks (such as Kafka consumers, including connectors).
 Also be sure to benchmark performance in the environment.
 Plan the design of data patterns and key assignments so that events are distributed as evenly as possible across the stream partitions.
 This will prevent certain stream partitions from being overloaded relative to other stream partitions.
 See the blog post Streams and Tables in Apache Kafka: Elasticity, Fault Tolerance, and Other Advanced Concepts to learn more about partitions and dealing with partition skew.

 References